 Flat panel TVs are also more susceptible to reflections than CRTs, so if you're having an issue with light washing out the picture, check out How to rid your HDTV of reflections.

 Lastly, if you've bought a plasma TV, there is no need to "break it in," as some websites and stores claim.

-Editors' Note November 14, 2012: This article was originally published last year and has been updated to include additional relevant links, and more on setting up the television.
+Editors' Note November 21, 2013: This article was originally published in 2011 but has been updated to include additional relevant links, and more on setting up the television.